ranjila123/ranjila123/README.md

 ### Hi there 👋
 I am Ranjila Shrestha.

-- 🌱 I’m Computer Engineer
+- 🌱 I’m a Computer Engineer
 - 📫 How to reach me: ranjilashrestha2057@gmail.com